 The Academy provides Fellows with access to the library and all available online resources as well as with an opportunity to present their research and to deliver a lecture to students and the public once they publish their research work with the Academy.Funding

-- make a presentation on her/his research at least once within six months to an interested audience, organised by the Academy;
+- make a presentation on her/his research to an interested audience, organized by the Academy;

 - make a contribution to one of the following publishing outlets of the OSCE Academy in Bishkek: